kraken-robotics/The-Kraken-Pathfinding/README.md

 Examples are available in the directory ```examples```.

 ## Great, I have a trajectory.
-How do I follow it ?
+How do my robot follow it ?

 Getting the trajectory is only half of the work, because you won't go far if your robot can't follow it.
 Different control algorithms exist; in this section the Samson control algorithm [1] is presented.